 Thank you, Mme.
 Moderator,

-On behalf of the European Union and its Member States, we would like to thank the panelists for this valuable discussion.
+On behalf of the European Union and its Member States, I would like to thank the panelists for this valuable discussion.